CUAI-CAU/2022_Summer_NLP_T12/README.md

 - Note

-The paired dataset should be divided into two columns A, B. Check out para_example.csv.
+The paired dataset should be divided into two columns A and B. Check out para_example.csv.

 <br>